Lebowzz/Lebowzz/README.md

 ![Design and Development](https://github.com/Lebowzz/Lebowzz/blob/main/banner.png)

 # Ramy Badran
 Hey there!
 I'm Ramy a software developer and computer science student at USJ.
-I'm all about doing things that are innovative and using technology to make human life.
+I'm all about doing things that are innovative and using technology to make human life easier.
 I'm currently working as a freelancer taking on interesting projects.
 I also like to practice my hobbies some of which are: 🎾 padel, ✍️ drawing and 🏂 snowboarding which i recently started.

 ## Skills & Experiences:
 * 💻 HTML, CSS, JS